philbuchanan/Accordion-Shortcodes/readme.txt

 = 3.0.0 =
 * All new plugin to support the new WordPress Gutenberg editor.
 * Now requires WordPress 5.0 or higher.
+* The old shortcodes remain intact and unchanged.

 = 2.3.3 =
 * Now compatible up to WordPress 4.8